Renaissance Leadership for the 21st Century

 Gonzaga University has its own campus in Florence.
 During this faculty led course, a typical day includes a few hours in the classroom and an afternoon museum tour.
 The evenings are yours to explore the culture of Florence.
-You will also travel to Siena and Rome and go on tours that include the Vatican and the Coliseum.

 This is not a traditional study abroad program with a big, time commitment, this course is designed to fit your busy work schedule.
 Many of our students take a vacation from work to spend two weeks in Florence and the surrounding area.
 The program is affordable and you can use your financial aid toward the cost.

-- Shared hotel accommodations in Florence and Rome
+- Shared hotel accommodations in Florence

 - Museum entry fees

 - Some group meals and excursions

 - Personal expenses